Ramyalakshmi-tech/Interview-Experiences/Tejas Networks.md

 # Round-1 #
-2 DSA
+1. 2 DSA

-Consumer Producer Problem
+2. Consumer Producer Problem- Need to refer multi threading and concurrency topic

-mutable and Immutable in Java
+3. mutable and Immutable in Java

-Volatile,Syncronized in Java
+4. Volatile,Syncronized in Java

+5. Asked to write Singleton

+6. What is builder class

 # Round 2 #

 Asked from Resume

-Where ur app is running in Azure
+1. Where ur app is running in Azure
+Actual ans: App service

-Where u can see the production issues and solve it
+2. Where u can see the production issues and solve it

+Azure Portal → Monitor → Alerts / Metrics / Logs

-What are the ways to cache Redis
+3. What are the ways to cache Redis -

+Front end, Backend and Database

-Whether Cyclic Autowired is possible, y it is not possible , what is the name of the exception?
+4. Whether Cyclic Autowired is possible, y it is not possible , what is the name of the exception?

+Ans : Bean Instance exception

-How to find table is empty or not
+5. How to find table is empty or not ?